 Too much sugar is definitely a bad thing.
 But as a nation who is addicted to sugar, cutting it out of our diets can seem extremely difficult and bland.
 A better way to eat less sugar is to swap it out for something better.
 Instead of adding sugar to your coffee, try healthier sugar substitutes.

 Here are 4 sugar substitutes, how to use them, and how to tell the difference between good sugars and bad sugars.

 What Is The Difference Between Natural Sugar And Refined Sugar?

 The sugar you get from eating an apple is different from the sugar you get from drinking a glass of apple juice.

-The apple contains fiber which would slow digestion and produce a smaller spike in blood sugar.
+That’s because the apple contains fiber which would slow digestion and produce a smaller spike in blood sugar.
 The apple juice however, contains no fiber and would result in a larger increase in blood sugar.

-Processed sugar, the kind found in baked goods and packaged foods is what you want to limit.
+It is this processed sugar, the kind found in baked goods and packaged foods is what you want to limit.

 We all know there’s processed sugar in the cookies we buy and bake, but it’s also hidden in our salad dressings, our condiments, our dairy, and breads.